Frequently Asked Questions

 We are located in OKC just south of Bricktown.
 For detailed directions please check our directions page.

 A liability waiver is required for ALL climbers and belayers participating in activities at Rocktown.
 Climbers under the age of 18 MUST have their liability waiver signed by their parent or legal guardian.
 Filling out the waiver is a one-time thing - we keep these on file and note in our computer system who has completed a waiver.

 This is my first time climbing, what do I need to know?

-Our first time climber package is $29 and includes the necessary rental equipment (shoes and harness), a belay/safety class, and your day pass.
-The short belay/orientation/safety class will cover all the safety aspects of climbing and belaying at the gym.
+Our first time climber package is $29 and includes the necessary rental equipment (shoes and harness), an Orientation Course, and your day pass.
+The short Orientation Course will cover facility orientation, top-rope qualifications, bouldering orientation and auto-belay qualifications.
 Please note that you MUST be at least 14 years old to belay.
+The course can take anywhere from 30-45 mins.
 Allow approximately 2 hours for your first time climbing.
 You must have a partner for all of our top-rope climbs.

 I don't have a partner to climb with - can I still climb?

 If you do not have a climbing partner there are a few options.
 On occasion we have singles come to the gym looking for partners but it can be difficult to match people up so do not count on it.
 We recommend you check out our partner Meet Up Group OKC Climb.
 Here you can interact with new and experienced climbers online that frequent Rocktown.

 If finding someone to climb with is not possible we also have three routes with Perfect Descent Auto-Belay devices which allow a climber to clip-in and climb on their own.

 Some climbers prefer to boulder.
 We have two main bouldering areas; the bouldering room and the 60-degree overhang room.
 Often times we also have traverse boulder problems set in rooms throughout the gym